Alfredo-Vargas/.pachamama/projects/wiki/android_studio.md

 ```

 # Theory
+## Difference between var and val
+Declarations using var can be reassigned to other values, unlike val variable declarations that can only be used to changes its properties.

 ## Units
 1. __`px`__ correspond to actual pixels on the screen.
 2. __`in`__ physical inches on the screen.